couchbaselabs/couchbase-developer-kit/README.md

 # Find the first 10 airports in alphabetical order
 (server) SELECT id, airportname FROM `travel-sample` WHERE airportname IS NOT NULL ORDER BY airportname LIMIT 10

-#Find the airport at the highest altitude for each country
+# Find the altitude of the highest airport in each country
 (server) SELECT country, max(geo.alt) AS alt  FROM `travel-sample` group by country
 ```

 #### Lite